What Are The Best Online Learning Tools For Students And Teachers?

 This expansive library of standards-aligned practice exercises and supplemental instructional videos on a variety of subjects — including K-12 math, grammar, science, history, AP courses, SAT prep, and more — allows students to learn at their own pace.
 The best part?
 It’s free for all students and teachers!

-With Flipgrid, teachers can create ‘grids’ (which are like discussion forums) to facilitate online video chats.
-Teachers can pose questions and students can post their responses in video form; additionally, students can respond to other students’ responses.
-Flipgrid takes the pressure off of contributing to real-time class discussions; students have time to consider their responses, record them, and re-record them, if needed.
+With Flip, teachers can create ‘grids’ (which are like discussion forums) to facilitate online video chats.
+Teachers can pose questions, and students can post their responses in video form; additionally, students can respond to other students’ responses.
+Flip takes the pressure off of contributing to real-time class discussions; students have time to consider their responses, record them, and re-record them, if needed.
 Students can also add emojis and other fun add-ons to individualize their contributions.

 This learning and teaching ‘marketplace’ hosts over 150,000 courses accessed by over 40 million students!
 Their topics are mostly focused on STEM-related subjects, including web, mobile, and game development; entrepreneurship; business analytics and intelligence; digital marketing; graphic design and illustration.